prernaadvani/whatsprernacooking/_posts/2020-12-16-dark-chocolate-bread-pudding.md

 * Place the covered pan(s) in the oven for ~20 minutes (two 8x8 pans) or ~25 minutes (9x13 pan).
 Remove the foil and put it back in the oven for ~20 minutes (two 8x8 pans) or ~25 minutes (9x13 pan).

-* Top with some more chocolate chips if you _really_ love chocolate or you can add your strawberries at this point.
+* Top with some more chocolate chips if you _really_ love chocolate, or you can add your strawberries at this point.
 Personally, I like to leave it as is and add the strawberries while I'm eating it instead of on top of the bread pudding.

 ![_config.yml]({{ site.baseurl }}/images/dark chocolate bread pudding/pudding 4.png)